lv913/reorgmedia/README.md

 # reorgmedia
 Organize and harmonize your media repository

 reorgmedia is a suite of bash scripts I created for managing my personal media library.
-Day after day, subsequent versions of the scripts evolved until they became quite flexible for my needs, so I decided to share them for anyone may be interested to use, suggest improvements and increase their functionalities.
+Day after day, subsequent versions of the scripts evolved until they became quite flexible for my needs, so I decided to share them for anyone may be interested to try, suggest improvements and increase their functionalities.